FedericoBruzzone/tgt/CONTRIBUTING.md

 # Configure the project

-The first this is to set the `API_HASH` and `API_ID` environment variables with the values of your Telegram application, you can get them from [here](https://my.telegram.org/) or for the development you can use the following values:
+First of all, you need to set the `API_HASH` and `API_ID` environment variables with the values of your Telegram application (you can get them from [here](https://my.telegram.org/)) or for the development phase you can use the following values:
 ```bash
 export API_HASH="a3406de8d171bb422bb6ddf3bbd800e2"
 export API_ID="94575"
 ```

-## Using download-tdlib feature of tdlib-rs
+## Build/Run using download-tdlib feature of tdlib-rs

 Using the `download-tdlib` feature of [tdlib-rs](https://github.com/FedericoBruzzone/tdlib-rs) you do not need to set any environment variable.
-Thanks to [tdlib-rs](https://github.com/FedericoBruzzone/tdlib-rs) you can also compile `tgt` using
+Thanks to [tdlib-rs](https://github.com/FedericoBruzzone/tdlib-rs) you can also compile `tgt` using that feature downloading the `tdlib` automatically and build the project.
 ```bash
 cargo build --features download-tdlib
 ```
-to download the `tdlib` automatically and build the project.

 Note that this way is supported only for the following platforms:
 - Linux x86_64